-Met up with Frida and Eddie to get a tram south to Hiroden, where we boarded a ferry to the island Miyajima.
-It has been worshipped as a divine area and features the well-recognized red torii gate standing in the water, where we natually had to pose for the classic C64 game view.
+We boarded a ferry to the island Miyajima.
+It has been worshipped as a divine area and features the well-recognized red torii gate standing in the water, where we natually had to pose for a classic C64 game view.
 Free-roaming deers smelled something nice in Frida’s bag and tried to snatch it.
 I really enjoyed the tranquil atmosphere of the island and tried some sort of strange waffles at a vendor along the village streets.

-Walked some blocks north before we found our ryokan, which is a sort of traditional Japanese inn.
-The grumpy old manager was very strict about us wearing the special slippers inside.
+Walked some blocks north of the station before we found our ryokan, which is a sort of traditional Japanese inn.
+The grumpy old manager was very strict about us wearing special slippers inside.
 Got a nice room with futons, tatamis and walls of rice paper.
 The only thing missing was a ninja outside the sliding doors.

 The palace looks like a fortress with a moat surrounding the huge stone walls.
 To protect the compound from assassins, all hallways are equipped with “nightingale floors” making a high-pitched sound when anyone steps on it.
 I tried my best to sneak across the building, but the floor revealed me each time.
 I suppose I would make a lousy ninja.